History of Plaid Cymru: Impeachment of Blair Campaign, 2004–2007

-In August 2004, Adam Price began a campaign to impeach then UK Prime Minister Tony Blair over the alleged misleading of the UK Parliament and for allegedly making a secret agreement with then US President George W. Bush to overthrow Saddam Hussein, amongst other charges.
+In August 2004, Adam Price began a campaign to impeach Blair over the alleged misleading of the UK Parliament and for allegedly making a secret agreement with then US President George W. Bush to overthrow Saddam Hussein, amongst other charges.
 Plaid's Parliament group leader Elfyn Llwyd and then Scottish National Party (SNP) group leader Alex Salmond co-drafted the motion.

-Impeachment had not been used in the UK for one hundred and fifty years.
+Impeachment had not been used in the UK for 150 years.
 If successful, it could have seen Blair tried before the House of Lords; however, as expected, the measure failed.

 On 17 March 2005 Price was ejected from the Commons chamber after accusing the Prime Minister of having "misled" Parliament and then refusing to withdraw his comment, in violation of the rules of the House.
 In November 2005, the campaign announced a new motion (this time with the support of the Liberal Democrats) asking for a Commons committee to examine the conduct of ministers before and after the war.
 The campaign tabled an Early Day Motion: